aspnet/Blazor.Docs/docs/components/index.md

 ## Child content

-Components can set the content of another component by assigning to a property that represents a `RenderFragment` type.
+Components can set the content of an element in another component by assigning to a property that represents a `RenderFragment` type.

-In the following example, the `ParentComponent` sets the value of the `ChildContent` property of the `ChildComponent`. `ChildContent` is a `RenderFragment` type and supplies the content from the `ParentComponent` to the Bootstrap panel.
+In the following example, the `ChildContent` element of the `ParentComponent` sets the value of the `ChildComponent`'s `PanelContent` property. `PanelContent` is a `RenderFragment` type and supplies the content to the Bootstrap panel.

 *ParentComponent.cshtml*: